quantstamp/universal-solc-compiler/README.md

 ## To install a new version of solc

-To install a new version of solc on the container, one needs to modify the following two hardcoded lists:
+To install a new version of solc on the container, one needs to modify the ardcoded list in `usolc/solc_version_list`.

-1. SOLCVERSION in solc_download
-2. valid_versions in usolc.py
+Separate each version with a new line.